It is a sad statistic that 1 in 3 women and 1 in 5 men over the age of 65 will need some form of specialist residential care during their lifetime.

 Providing long term care can be a serious financial burden on those requiring care and sometimes on their families and relatives too.

-The Community Care Act was introduced in 1993 meaning that local authorities became responsible for funding long term care.
-Therefore today, the long term care system is now needs and means tested.
+The NHS & Community Care Act 1990 was introduced in 1993 meaning that local authorities became responsible for funding long term care.
+Therefore today, the long term care system is needs and means tested.

 Niche work closely with care providers and solicitors in and around Newport and Cardiff, as well as across the country, to provide specialist advice on all aspects of care fees planning and funding long term residential care.